Spine Health & Pain Relief

 Another benefit of IR spine procedures is that it offers hope to patients who are not candidates for surgery and are not finding pain relief with other treatments.
 IR spine procedures are also compatible with many invasive treatments and medications.

-At Vascular and Interventional Partners in Scottsdale, AZ, you will get expert care from the most respected IR division in the state.
-Our team of five leading IRs is experienced in a wide range of minimally invasive procedures, including those meant to relieve back pain caused by fractures and metastases.
+At Vascular & Interventional Partners in Scottsdale, AZ, you will get expert care from the most respected IR division in the state.
+Our team of leading IRs is experienced in a wide range of minimally invasive procedures, including those meant to relieve back pain caused by fractures and metastases.

 All our doctors are certified by the American Board of Radiology and are members of professional organizations, like the Society of Interventional Radiology (SIR) and the Outpatient Endovascular and Interventional Society (OEIS).
 Our team is also heavily involved in research at the University of Arizona College of Medicine as well as teaching.